OpenMoonRay/openmoonray-docs/docs/moonray/maps/BlendMap.md

           | cubic = 1

-        <p class=jekyll-theme-minimal scene-class-attr-comment">The type of blending algorithm</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">The type of blending algorithm</p>

     <h3>color_A</h3>